Banirostam/rethinking-mind/papers/phase-1-draft.md

 - Cognition as embodied interaction

 ## 4. Contribution

-This paper makes the following contributions:
+This paper advances the following claims:

-- Identifies a continuous conceptual tension from classical philosophy to modern AI
+- The divide between symbolic and embodied AI is not merely technical, but conceptually inherited from classical philosophy
-- Reinterprets symbolic and embodied AI as philosophical inheritances
+- Current limitations in AI arise from unresolved assumptions about the nature of cognition
-- Argues that current limitations in AI are rooted in unresolved theoretical assumptions
+- A unified understanding of mind requires addressing this foundational tension rather than choosing one paradigm over the other

 ## 5. Implications for AI
 Modern AI reflects this divide: